 Staff

-Dan Mahoney, Varsity Boys Head Coach
+Dan Mahoney, Varsity Boys Head Coach, Interim Program Director

 Dan Mahoney is the Head Varsity Boys’ Coach for WWRA.
 Dan is a recent graduate of U Mass, Amherst.
 While there, he was an assistant coach for both Amherst College and Holy Cross.
 He has also been the Men’s Rowing Coach at Pioneer Valley Riverfront Club in Springfield.